 4. Practice, Practice, Practice

 Being assertive and affirming your boundaries takes time and practice.

 Remember, by setting your boundaries and practicing sticking to them, you are valuing yourself and your own needs in a way that is respectful and courteous to others.

 It is only by telling someone that they have crossed your boundaries that you can set better ones for yourself.

 5. Don't Be Afraid to Ignore

-Providing you have voiced your boundaries and courteously asserted yourself, if someone continues to disrespect you, then it is acceptable for you to ignore any further communication with them from that point onwards.
+Providing you have voiced your boundaries and courteously asserted yourself, if someone continues to disrespect you, then it is acceptable for you to ignore any further communication with them from that point onwards, or even block them.

 You mustn't lose self-esteem by continuing a relationship that is bad for you.